Promote, Protect and Improve the Grand Strand

 Another valuable resource for small business owners is the chamber’s Advocacy Program, which offers assistance on legislative issues that would be beneficial or applicable to them.

-“We’re always advocating for small business to help them as much as we can, to make it easier for them to succeed,” Diana says.
+“We’re always advocating for small businesses to help them as much as we can, to make it easier for them to succeed,” Diana says.
 “We have a staff member who does nothing but advocates for us both locally as well as nationally.”

 The chamber has an advocacy committee which is made up of chamber members.
 They establish the year’s goals for the organization and compile a list of things that they want to address, which is then approved by their board.